 Every year, one week in June is designated as National Pollinator Week.
-In an effort to perpetuate a great cause, National Garden Bureau is following up that event with some specific tips on how to plant a pollinator-friendly garden.
+In an effort to perpetuate a great cause, the National Garden Bureau is following up that event with some specific tips on how to plant a pollinator-friendly garden.

-Pollinators can include bees, hummingbirds, butterflies, bats and beetles.
+Pollinators can include bees, hummingbirds, butterflies, bats, and beetles.
 Since the first three are the most popular pollinators when it comes to gardening, we will focus on flowers and plants for those three.

 The non-profit group, Pollinator Partnership, has a very informative, easy-to-use tool on their website that allows you to enter your zip code to generate an area-specific planting guide that will help you create a pollinator-friendly garden.